JuneKelly/hicdown/README.md

 The following text will be included verbatim: [:span ~~~ this is [:img just text], not an image ~~~].
 ```

+If a block consists of just one segment, the segment is promoted to take the
+place of the block (when rendering to html at least).

 ## TODO